toolkit-for-ynab/toolkit-for-ynab/README.md

 Features under consideration and the general status of the project and roadmap is on [our Trello Board](https://trello.com/b/EzOvXlil/ynab-enhanced-roadmap).
 Feel free to vote and comment.
-To suggest a new feature, please [visit the YNAB Forum for Extensions](https://forum.youneedabudget.com/categories/ynab-extensions) and create a new thread titled "Toolkit Feature Request: [a short description of the feature]".
-Forum user @bluebird8203 is managing the features there and will make sure it ends up in Trello.
+To suggest a new feature, please [submit an issue](https://github.com/toolkit-for-ynab/toolkit-for-ynab/issues/new) on GitHub.
+Once the feature has been added to the Trello board, you will be informed allowing you to vote and follow the Trello card for any updates.

 ### Contributions